Money laundering inquiry delayed over B.C. election, commissioner says | CBC News

 No significant effect on inquiry timeline

+But ultimately, he said, their collective view was to prioritize the independence of the commission.

+"This is non-partisan, independent commission.
+We have no interest in becoming or being political, or for that matter, becoming a political football to be thrown into a scrum in the middle of an election," he said.

-Cullen says the delay of two weeks won't have a significant effect on the overall timeline of the commission's work.
+Both Martland and Cullen say the delay of two weeks won't have a significant effect on the overall timeline of the commission's work.

+"It's a relatively short delay," Martland said, noting the two week delay is more of a logistical issue for the nearly two-year long commission.

+The commission was formed on May 15, 2019, and is set to deliver its final report in May 2021.

 Comments